Transferring Visual Explainability of Self-Explaining Models to Prediction-Only Models without Additional Training: Proposed Method

-Our model can reuse the pretrained parameters of the original CLIP image classifiers as the base parameters $\btheta_{\rm base}$.
-Note that they do not have the capability to explain the classification results because CLIP is not optimized for explanation.
+Our model can reuse the pretrained parameters of the VLM-based image classifiers as the base parameters $\btheta_{\rm base}$.
+Note that they do not have the capability to explain the classification results because the VLM-based image classifiers are not optimized for explanation.